yeko0990/MathSolver/README.md

 A SYMBOL is a mathematical expression (equation is not a SYMBOL, as it consists of two mathematical expressions).
 It may or may not contain other SYMBOL parameters.

-Common symbol types- addition, multiplication, number, variable example of the symbol representation of mathematical expressions:
+Examples of symbol types- addition, multiplication, number, variable...

+example of the symbol representation of mathematical expressions:
 - 4x + 3: addition(multiplication( number(4), variable(x) ), number(3))
 - x^2 : power(variable(x), number(2))